HymiR/libcg/README.md

 ## Modules and namespaces
 The library is organised into several "submodules":
 1. oogl - contains classes for model-loading (OpenGL and 3DsMax) and texture loading from image files
-2. cglutil - several helper stuff like math functions, logger, timer...
+2. util - several helper stuff like math functions, logger, timer...
-3. glm - glm-related stuff and extensions. currently only stream operators for pretty-printing.
+3. io - io structures, currently only stream operators for pretty-printing.

 __Your are able to include the needed headers according the module structure, like__ `